idaocracy/NaninovelPostProcess/README.md

 ### New Version
 Installation
 1. In Unity's Package Manager, click the plus sign and navigate to *Add package from git URL...*.
 If you don't have git installed, install it and restart the computer.
-2. Type in https://github.com/Idaocracy/NaninovelPostProcess#package and it should install automatically.
+2. Type in https://github.com/idaocracy/NaninovelPostProcess.git and it should install automatically.
 3. Follow step 3 and onwards in the old installation instructions.
-*Note: This version includes scripts which are only compatible with Naninovel 1.19.
-If you are using an older version, navigate to Runtime and delete the Commands folder.*

 ### Old version